perrygeo/simanneal/README.md

 This module performs [simulated annealing optimization](http://en.wikipedia.org/wiki/Simulated_annealing) to find a state of a system that minimizes its energy.
 It is inspired by the mettalurgic process of annealing whereby metals must be cooled at a regular schedule in order to settle into their lowest energy state.

 Simulated annealing is used to find a close-to-optimal solution amongst an extremely large (but finite) set of potential solutions.
-It is particulalry useful for combinatorial optimization problems with unknown solution spaces defined by complex objective functions that rely on external data.
+It is particularly useful for combinatorial optimization problems with unknown solution spaces defined by complex objective functions that rely on external data.

 The process involves::